emojicode/emojicode.github.io/src/reference/packages.md

 name associated with them and all code belongs to a package.

-If you tell the compiler to compile a file this file implicitly becomes the main point for a package called `_`.
+If you tell the compiler to compile a file this file implicitly becomes the main file for a package called `_`.
 So remember, all code you write belongs to a package.

 The object of packages is to provide an easy way of reusing code as well as